alukosdev/ccsp/reference/glossary.md

 Sprawl is a virtualization risk that occurs when the amount of content grows to such a degree that management is near impossible.

 To prevent sprawl, the administrator should define and enforce a process for the deployment of VMs and create a library of standardized VM image files.
+==- Step-Up Authentication
+Step-up authentication is an additional factor or procedure that validates a user's identity by using the following means:

+- Challenge questions
+- Out-of-band authentication (phone call or SMS)
+- Dynamic knowledge-based authentication (questions unique to the end user) ==-
 ==- Storage Replication
 Works with a local service to store or archive data to secondary storage using a SAN.
 This would typically be in the same location.
+==- System for Cross-domain Identity Management (SCIM) SCIM is a standard for exchanging identity information between domains.
+It can be used for provisioning and deprovisioning accounts in external systems and for exchanging attribute information.

+- Standardized
+- Open standard for automating the exchange of user identity information between identity domains or IT systems
+- Newer than SPML
 ==-

 ## T